Dog Sledding in Quebec: Our Favorite Places

 Where to stay nearby?

-Just 45 minutes from Mont-Tremblant and a 2-hour and 20-minute drive from Montreal, you’ll find yourself in the heart of the Laurentians.
-It’s the perfect place to spend time with Alaskan huskies and enjoy a safe dog sledding adventure accompanied by experienced mushers from the Outdoor Logistik team.
+Just 45 minutes from Mont-Tremblant and 2 hours and 20 minutes from Montreal, this outing takes you deep into the Laurentians.
+It’s a great opportunity to spend time with Alaskan huskies and enjoy a safe dog-sledding adventure alongside the experienced mushers of the Outdoor Logistik team.

 Price: Starting from $199 CAD per person.